 It will normally take anywhere from 3-5 minutes to complete an online form and a decision should be returned in less than 3 minutes.

 At CashLady, when we process your application we show it to our panel of lenders.
 We then match you with the loan provider most likely to fund your application.

 We are very strict with the lenders that we work with.
 We only work with those that follow responsible lending guidelines.
 All our lenders are authorised and regulated by the Financial Conduct Authority (FCA) and have a commitment to treating customers fairly.

-Anybody is eligible to apply for a small loan online.
+Anybody is eligible to apply for a loan online.
 If you are looking now, you could complete our online application form and receive a quick loan decision from one of our lenders.
 If successful, they may be able to transfer your funds the same day.

-How much will a small loan cost?
+How much will my loan cost?

 However, the Financial Conduct Authority (FCA) have put price caps in place.
 These price caps mean you will never pay more than 0.8% interest per day.

 The interest rate is only part of the equation when working out the cost of borrowing.
 When you receive a loan offer, look at what you will be paying back each month and/or over the duration of the loan.
 You will then be able to understand how much your loan is costing you each month.

 How do small loans affect your credit score?

 If you take out a small loan and pay it back in full and on-time, your credit score should not be adversely affected.